For info on our Telehealth clinic click here

 When to wear a mask?

 WHO suggest only those who are sick or are caring for the sick should wear masks due to there being a shortage for medical personnel.
-However, masks do help us not to touch our faces.
+However, recently the CDC recommended that everyone wear a face covering when out in public as well as social distancing.
+Masks do help us not to touch our faces, they also prevent the spread of disease by asymptomatic people, and they will prevent 50-90% of the virus getting to you depending on the material and whether the mask is well fitted to your face.
 A bandana or balaclava would do that as well but it might scare people.
-If you use a mask when you are out and about, throw it away if someone coughed on you and don’t touch the outside of it.
+If you use a mask when you are out and about, throw it away or directly into the wash if someone coughed on you and don’t touch the outside of it.
+Have 4-5 face coverings and wash them after use.
+You cannot wash surgical masks as they will no longer work.

 What if I am sick?